 The Sierra Nevada Foothills are certainly not the first to spring to mind when thinking about Pinot Noir in California, and yet our “Home Vineyard” has proven to offer a remarkable if unlikely microclimate and soil combination for the successful production of a distinctive, expressive rendition of this variety.
 By now, the Home Vineyard – located in Oregon House, California (Yuba County) – is 2.5 acres in size, comprising forty five hundred own-rooted Pinot Noir vines.
-It is Planted on a gentle, well-drained, north-east facing slope at 1500-1600ft. altitude, in yellowish clay-loam topsoil on decomposed granite and volcanic ash subsoil, sprinkled with fragments of granitic rocks and quartz.
+It is planted on a gentle, well-drained, north-east facing slope at 1500-1600ft altitude, in yellowish clay-loam topsoil on fractured granite and volcanic ash subsoil, sprinkled with fragments of granitic rocks and quartz.
 The virgin soil is pure, uncontaminated, alive with microorganisms and earthworms.